 - Surging and bucking under various throttle loads

 - Smoke from the tailpipe

-- Not to mention Engine Knock or Detonation which can lead to catastrophic engine failure
+- Not to mention Engine Knock or Detonation.
+Which can lead to fatal engine failure.

 Additional Signs To Watch For:

 - Turbo Troubles